DevNambi/blog-drafts/003 - spot pricing 3.md

 Now let's see if we can predict prices.
 Our goal is a better understand of how spot prics behave, so we can optimize our computing costs over time.

+#### Prices By Time

+Prices differ by time of day

+* Per biz hour / weekday.
+* Per time of day.
+* What days and times of day matter?
+What patterns exist?
+* Which times have the most price 'bursts'?
+* Which instance types have the most price 'bursts?'

 ----